Duisburg North Rhine-westphalia, Germany Travel Guide

 Coldest weather, shorter daylight, greater probability of rain or snow.

 Upon arrival on your first port of entry into the Schengen Area (e.g., Düsseldorf Airport), you go through standard passport control.
-Border officers may ask about your visit purpose, stay duration, and request proof of funds or onward travel.
+Border officers may ask about your visit purpose, stay duration, and request proof of sufficient funds or onward travel.
 Remain polite and cooperative.
 Germany imposes no specific entry fees for tourists.
-The standard application fee for a Schengen visa is typically €80 for adults only, with reduced fees for children.
-These fees can change, so check the latest details from the Teutonic embassy or consulate.
+The standard application fee for a Schengen visa is typically €80 for grown-ups, with reduced fees for children.
+These fees can change, so check the latest details from the German embassy or consulate.

-Valid for 3 months beyond departure, issued in last 10 years, 2 blank pages.
+Valid for 3 months past your departure date, issued in last 10 years, 2 blank pages.

 Present your valid Schengen visa.